How does the gas market work in Australia?

 Gas provider award winners in Australia

-Canstar’s annual Most Satisfied Customers awards recognise the best-rated gas suppliers by state, as well as dual fuel and LPG suppliers nationally.
+Canstar’s annual Most Satisfied Customers awards recognise the top-rated gas suppliers by state, as well as dual fuel and LPG suppliers nationally.
 We base these results on those rated best by bill-paying customers like you in areas like value for money, customer service and overall satisfaction.

 Our current 2024 and 2025 winners are below.